Safe-DS/DSL/docs/api/safeds/data/image/containers/ImageList.md

     ```sds linenums="17"
     class ImageList {
         /**
-         * Return the number of images in this image list.
+         * The number of images in this image list.
          */
-        @PythonName("number_of_images") attr imageCount: Int
+        @PythonName("image_count") attr imageCount: Int
         /**
-         * Return a list of all widths in this image list.
+         * A list of all widths in this image list.
          */
         attr widths: List<Int>
         /**
-         * Return a list of all heights in this image list.
+         * A list of all heights in this image list.
          */
         attr heights: List<Int>
         /**
-         * Return the channel of all images.
+         * The channel of all images.
          */
         attr channel: Int
         /**
-         * Return the sizes of all images.
+         * The sizes of all images.
          */
         attr sizes: List<ImageSize>
         /**
-         * Return the number of different sizes of images in this image list.
+         * The number of different sizes of images in this image list.
          */
-        @PythonName("number_of_sizes") attr sizeCount: Int
+        @PythonName("size_count") attr sizeCount: Int

         /**
          * Create an ImageList from a list of images.